-Here at Priest Dental in Ashland, we recognize that many people experience anxiety about undergoing dental work or visiting the dentist at all.
+Here at Priest Dental in Ashland, our doctors recognize that many people experience anxiety about undergoing dental work or visiting the dentist at all.
 This is more commonly known as dental phobia.
 It can keep someone from seeking dental care, and may compromise their dental health.
 Dental phobia can be helped by sedation dentistry.

 Sedation dentistry involves the use of medication to provide a relaxing and anxiety-free experience for people undergoing dental treatment.
 Although sometimes referred to as “sleep dentistry,” this is not “being put to sleep”.
 We offer conscious sedation and patients often feel like they are asleep but are still able to follow instructions.
 Most patients remain awake but feel drowsy or sleepy.
 Very often, the patient does not remember anything except when the IV was started.
 This is because the medications we use can cause memory loss of the entire dental procedure.
 There are several different methods available to achieve varying degrees of sedation.
 Which method is used depends on the type of procedure and the preference of the patient.